Sealink: Livery

-Prior to 1964/65 the colours were black hull, white upperworks and black-topped buff funnel.
+Prior to 1964/65, the colours were black hull, white upperworks and black-topped buff funnel.

-From 1972/73 Sealink was displayed in white Rail Alphabet typeface on the side of the hull.
+From 1972/73, Sealink was displayed in white Rail Alphabet typeface on the side of the hull.

 The livery from 1984 to 1995 was a distinctive blue-on-white.
 Previously, the British Rail double arrow logo had been used, with a BR corporate monastral blue hull, white upperworks and black-topped red funnel.

 A reversed version of the BR symbol was used on one side of Sealink ship's funnels and flags.
 This was so that the 'top' arrow was always pointing towards the bow of the ship on funnels, and for flags towards the flag staff.

-British Rail owned ships had red funnels with a white logo.
-Elsewhere in Sealink the symbol was white on blue.

 Hovercraft

 In the 1960s, British Rail started hovercraft services from Dover to Calais and Boulogne-sur-Mer, and also across the Solent to the Isle of Wight.
 Rather than use the name Sealink, the services were marketed as Seaspeed and Solent Seaspeed.
 Seaspeed merged with rival Hoverlloyd in 1981 to form Hoverspeed.